emiyl/vita.cfw.guide/more/adrenaline.md

 - The latest release of [PSP Homebrew Browser](/assets/files/PSPhbb_dev.vpk)

 ## Instructions
-Make sure your Vita and computer are connected to the same internet

-1. Open MolecularShell or VitaShell on your Vita
+1. Open VitaShell on your Vita
 2. Press **Select**
 3. Open your FTP client on your computer
 4. Type in the IP Address and Port shown on your Vita